Influenza Information and Resources

 What is influenza?

-> Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
+Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
 The Centers for Disease Control & Prevention recommends an annual flu vaccine for everyone 6 months of age and older.
-You still need to be revaccinated even if you have the vaccine last year.
+You still need to be re-vaccinated even if you had the vaccine last year.
 You cannot catch the flu from the flu vaccine.
-The influenza vaccine will prevent most cases of the flu; however, if you DO get the flu after you’ve been vaccinated, your symptoms will be milder & you will have less chance of serious complications.
+The influenza vaccine will prevent most cases of the flu; however, if you DO get the flu after you've been vaccinated, your symptoms should be milder and you will have less chance of serious complications.

-> What are the symptoms of flu?
+What are the symptoms of flu?

 Symptoms can include a fever of 100 degrees F or higher, cough and sore throat.
 In addition to these major symptoms, individuals may experience fatigue, headache, body aches, runny nose, nausea, vomiting or diarrhea.

 What can I do to protect myself from getting sick?

 There are everyday actions that can help prevent the spread of germs that cause respiratory illnesses like influenza.
 Take these steps to protect your health: